austephner/Auxtensions/README.md

-# Auxtensions (WIP)
+# Auxtensions (1.0.16)
 #### Summary
-Helpful extensions for common types in C# Unity development.
+Helpful auxiliary extensions for common types in C# Unity development.
 The code and documentation is currently a work in progress, but functions are named obviously.

 #### Features
 * Extensions for a multitude of types